 At a hanami party, you’ll find a variety of Japanese cuisine that can easily be shared with everyone from savory eats to sweet treats.
-Be sure to pack these essential picnic foods for your sakura viewing.
+Be sure to pack these essential picnic foods for your cherry blossom viewing!

 Fried & Grilled Dishes